Skip to main content

 Exporting

-You can import generated XLIFF files into the Xcode project the same way you would import a Localization Catalog.
+When exporting the translation from Lokalise, select the Apple XLIFF (.xliff) format.
+You can then import the generated XLIFF files into the Xcode project the same way you would import a Localization Catalog.

 Did this answer your question?